 Discover the Boboli Gardens, one of the most important examples of Italian Renaissance gardens.

 The Boboli Garden tour is an half day guided tour.

-The Boboli Gardens can be considered an open-air museum hosting a great collection of sculptures, dating back to the 16th and the 18th centuries, with some Roman antiquities.
+The Boboli Gardens can be considered an open-air museum hosting a great collection of sculptures in the city of Florence...